TBV Radar SLAM -- trust but verify loop candidates

 \subsubsection{Scan Context}

-We build upon the place recognition method \textit{Scan Context} by Giseop Kim et al.~\cite{ gkim-2018-iros,gskim-2021-tro}.
-Their method detects loops and relative orientation by matching the query ($q$) scan with candidates ($\{c\}$) stored in a database using scan descriptors.
+We build upon the place recognition method \textit{Scan Context} by Kim et al.~\cite{ gkim-2018-iros,gskim-2021-tro}.
+Their method detects loops and relative orientation by matching the most recently acquired scan (referred to as query $q$) with candidates ($\{c\}$) stored in a database using scan descriptors.
 Scenes are encoded by their polar representations into 2D descriptors $\mathbf{I}_{ring \times sec}$.
 The 2D descriptor is in turn used to create a rotation-invariant 1D descriptor (ring key) via a ring encoding function.
 Loops are detected via a two-step search: First, the query 1D ring key is matched with the top 10 candidates via a fast nearest neighbor (NN) search.
 Second, for each of the top candidates, a sparse optimization finds the relative rotation that minimizes a distance metric $d_{sc}(\mathbf{I}^q,\mathbf{I}^{c})$: the sum of cosine distances between descriptors columns.
 The candidate $c$ with the lowest score ($d_{sc}$) which does not exceed the fixed threshold $\tau$ is selected as loop candidate.

-In our implementation, query descriptors are created, matched, and stored in the database for each keyframe rather than for each scan.
+In our implementation, query descriptors are created, matched, and stored in the database for each keyframe.